by Andrea M. Darcy

 A counsellor or psychotherapist will understand what you are experiencing and will not judge you.
 They create a safe space for you to share your experiences and feelings, and they help you find ways to rebuild your self- esteem and sense of self.

 Harley Therapy puts you in touch with top London counsellors in centrally located offices.
 Not in the UK, or on a budget?
-Our booking platform connects you with a wide range of registered therapists, many of who you can talk to over Skype from anywhere.
+Our booking platform connects you with a wide range of registered therapists, many of who you can talk to over online from anywhere.